by Bob Peak

 Winestix used to increase the oak presence in the Port.

 We tasted the port again in May.
 It is coming along very nicely.
 Now we get distinct cherry notes in the nose, along with vanilla from the dark oak.
 It has a clear appearance with a smooth finish.
 We added SO2 again (it was “low” again) and left it to mellow a few more months.

 From that single lot of Syrah grapes, our twins were evidently fraternal— certainly not identical!
 The young, precocious rosé is already drinking at its prime and will probably be gone before the year is out.
 The port, on the other hand, continues to develop at its own pace.
-We will taste it again in August and bottle it, or maybe leave it alone until after harvest of 2007.
+We will taste it again in August and bottle it, or maybe leave it alone until after next year's harvest.
 The wine will tell us when it is ready, and we will be drinking it for years to come.
 So even if you have just a single source of fruit, don’t think you are limited to a single kind of wine!